-1. Methods and History of the Study of Religion

-2. Religious Traditions or Graduate Areas of Concentration

-African-American religions African religions Biblical religions Buddhism Christianity Hinduism Islam Judaism New Age and New Religious Movements Bible and Beyond Early Christian Studies Global Christianity History of Religions in America

-3. Methodological Foundations

-Religious Ethics Contemplative Studies Gender Theory History of Religions Philosophy of Religion Psychology of Religion Religion and the Social Sciences Biblical Criticism and Scriptural Interpretation Theology Cognitive Study of Religion
+- I. Methods and History of the Study of Religion - II.
+Religious Traditions or Graduate Areas of Concentration African-American religions African religions Biblical religions Buddhism Christianity Hinduism Islam Judaism New Age and New Religious Movements Bible and Beyond Early Christian Studies Global Christianity History of Religions in America - III.
+Methodological Foundations Religious Ethics Contemplative Studies Gender Theory History of Religions Philosophy of Religion Psychology of Religion Religion and the Social Sciences Biblical Criticism and Scriptural Interpretation Theology Cognitive Study of Religion - IV.
+Thematic Concentration foundation that he or she can draw on for the rest of his or her career.

-4. Thematic Concentration

-Together, the Comprehensive Exams are designed to give the student a broad and solid reading foundation that he or she can draw on for the rest of his or her career.
+Together, the Comprehensive Exams are designed to give the student a broad and solid reading